zopefoundation/z3c.recipe.compattest/src/z3c/recipe/compattest/README.txt

 declared a (superfluous) test dependency on ``zope.dottedname``, which is picked up:

+>>> try:
+...     print 'start'
->>> cat('parts', 'compattest-z3c.recipe.compattest', 'site-packages', 'site.py')
+...     cat('parts', 'compattest-z3c.recipe.compattest', 'site-packages', 'site.py')
+... except IOError:
+...     print 'start'
+...     # When the tests are run from a virtualenv, the bin scripts are created ...     # in a different location.
-"""Append module ...
+...     cat('bin', 'compattest-z3c.recipe.compattest')
+start
 ...zope.dottedname...

 If we use ``include-dependencies`` instead of just ``include``, our direct